Holyrood Palace is the British Queen’s official residence in Scotland.

 The Privy Chamber is a room designed in the 1600s and still used by the Queen for private audiences when she is visiting.

-Dutchman Jan van Santvoort’s mark can’t be missed on the intricate panel carvings all around the room.
+Visitors can’t afford to miss Dutchman Jan van Santvoort’s mark on the intricate panel carvings all around the room.

-Don’t miss out on the painting Bathing Scene by a River and the French tapestries, which tell the story of Diana, the hunting Goddess.
+Don’t miss out on the painting Bathing Scene by a River and the French tapestries, which tell Diana’s story, the hunting Goddess.

 The tapestries are more than 350 years old – they were bought for Charles II in 1668 and have hung in the Privy Chamber since 1796.